jinhyunpark2459/jinhyunpark2459.github.io/_projects/single_pendulum.md

 </div>

-Using simple geometry, we can find the transformation equation between the two frames:
+Using simple geometric relations, we can find the transformation equation between the two frames:

 $$
 \hat{x}=\hat{a}_1